soulj/SkeletalVis/README.md

 ## Example

 This is a basic example which shows how to search for a gene of interest across the SkeletalVis data.
-See the vignettee for a full tutorial of SkeletalVis.
+See the vignette for a full tutorial of SkeletalVis.

 ``` r